scala/improvement-proposals/content/unpack.md

 `unpack` could also be used to unpack a named tuple into a parameter list, which would work identically to unpacking a `case class` type except a named tuple would not have any default param values.

+The other way around, `unpack`ing a `case class` into a named tuple type, or a named tuple into another named tuple could also be useful.

+All of these ideas for integrating `unpack`/`*` with tuples and named tuples should be investigated, but for now they are beyond the scope of this proposal.